-Principal of and interest on the Refunding Bonds will be direct, general obligations of the City, payable from a continuing, direct, annual, ad valorem tax levied against all taxable property within the boundaries of the City without limit as to rate, but limited in amount to a total amount not greater than the aggregate amount of principal and interest which will become due on the Bonds Being Refunded from the date of issuance of the Bonds to the final maturity of the Bonds Being Refunded.
-The application of such taxes to the Refunding Bonds will be subject to the prior rights of the owners of the Bonds Being Refunded to payment from the same ad valorem taxes in the event the monies from the maturing principal and income from government obligations issued or guaranteed by the United States of America and purchased with the net proceeds of the Refunding Bonds are insufficient to pay the principal of and premium, if any, and interest on the Bonds Being Refunded, as they become due.
-See "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS," "PLAN OF REFUNDING" and "VERIFICATION OF MATHEMATICAL COMPUTATIONS" herein.
+Principal of and interest on the Bonds will be payable from a continuing, direct, annual, ad valorem tax levied against all taxable property within the boundaries of the City without limit as to rate, but limited in amount to a total amount not greater than the aggregate amount of principal and interest which will become due on the Bonds Being Refunded from the date of issuance of the Bonds to the final maturity of the Bonds Being Refunded.
+The application of such taxes to the Bonds will be subject to the prior rights of the owners of the Bonds Being Refunded to payment from the same ad valorem taxes in the event the monies and government obligations deposited in an irrevocable depository trust with U.S. Bank National Association for the Bonds Being Refunded are insufficient to pay the principal of and premium, if any, and interest on the Bonds Being Refunded, as they become due.
+See "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS" and "PLAN OF REFUNDING" herein.

-The Bonds are offered when, as and if issued by the City and received by the underwriter identified below (the "Underwriter"), subject to the approval of Gust Rosenfeld P.L.C., Phoenix, Arizona, Bond Counsel, as to validity and tax exemption.
+The Bonds are offered when, as and if issued by the City and received by the underwriter identified below (the "Underwriter"), subject to the approving opinion of Gust Rosenfeld P.L.C., Phoenix, Arizona, Bond Counsel, as to validity and tax exemption.
 Certain legal matters will also be passed upon for the Underwriter by Greenberg Traurig, LLP, Phoenix, Arizona.
-It is expected that the Bonds will be delivered to DTC on or about May 29, 2019.
+It is expected that the Bonds will be delivered to DTC on or about April 9, 2020.